About the website

 (`writePandocWith` item) <$>

-case HMS.lookup "toc" metadata of
+case KeyMap.lookup "toc" metadata of

 Just (Yaml.Number value) -> case Scientific.toBoundedInteger value of